jhumann/hort503/Project03/README.md

 The "--file" option can be changed to use any protein FASTA file.

-Once the Nexflow pipline has completed, place and run the 'ReformatBlast.sh' script from the same directory used for the Nextflow pipeline.
+Once the Nexflow pipline has completed, run the 'ReformatBlast.sh' script from the same directory used for the Nextflow pipeline (that way script can see the 'Project_03-results' directory).
 The path to the Python script 'formatBlastResults.py' is already specified in the BASH script.

   ./ReformatBlast.sh